 Colour me stunned: new music, slapping you in the face on first listen

-It grabs you first time because of the relay interesting ambient sounds coupled with the relaxed vibe of the song, in contrast to the very serious lyrical content.
+It grabs you first time because of the really interesting ambient sounds coupled with the relaxed vibe of the song, in contrast to the very serious lyrical content.

 Chase this tune: new tracks for your ears